Skip to main content

 The griddle is the easiest to clean, and the oven has a capacity of 6.3 cubic feet with a 23,000 BTU pure convection element.

-The oven also features a Combi Steam function that allows you to cook by convection steam, which is a healthier way to cook by adding moisture.
+SKS’s dual fuel ranges also feature a combi steam oven that allows you to cook by convection steam, which is a healthier way to cook by adding moisture.

 Build